cyanzhong/jsbox-docs/docs/en/uikit/view.md

 Trigger layouting of a view, you can use this during animations.

+Layout process will not be done immediately after views are created, calling this can trigger an additional layout loop, to make frame and size available.

 # setNeedsLayout()

 Mark a view as needs layout, it will be applied in the next drawing cycle.